 So you’ve deciding to sell your NYC home.
-Congratulations, you’ve now got a lot ahead of you and a fat check waiting at the end.
+Congratulations, you’ve now got a lot ahead of you and a big check waiting at the end.
 But before you can start, you’ll need the help of a listing agent.
 Going the FSBO route is not recommended, especially in the current slow market.
 With the help of a listing agent, you stand a far better chance of selling sooner and for a better price.
 After taking the time to interview a prospective agent to see if they fit, it will come time to sign the listing agreement.
-This is where you make things official with the agent in a written agreement that will outline the terms of the partnership.
+This is where you make things official with the agent in a written sales agreement that will outline the terms of the partnership.

 A lot goes into this and if you’ve never dealt with one before it can understandably make you nervous.
 Here’s the lowdown on what it covers as well as what may or may not be negotiable.